telliott99/geometry_utils/README.md

 By the converse of the tangent-secant theorem, it follows that BD is tangent to the dotted circle.  < BDC cuts the same arc as < CAD, so they are equal.
 Since the triangles BAD and BDC have the same vertex angle and share the base angle at B, they are similar.
 They are also isosceles, since AB and AD are radii of the first circle.

 Thus CD = BD = AC.
 So triangle ACD is also isosceles.
-From this and the external angle theorem, we can deduce that <B = < CD is twice <A.  This is the basic construct for the pentagon.
-The vertex of the isosceles triangle measures 1/5 of a right angle.
+From this and the external angle theorem, we can deduce that <B = <BCD is twice <A.  This is the basic construct for the pentagon.
+The vertex of the isosceles triangles measures 1/5 of a right angle.

 **ϕ**